Formatting Your Text#

 paragraphs when building the project.
 To add additional space between paragraphs, add the text

 [VSPACE] on a line of its own, and the build tool will insert a blank paragraph in its place.

 If you need multiple blank paragraphs just add a colon and a number to the above code.
 For

 Normally, the build tool will insert a page break before all headers of level one and for all headers of level two for novel documents, i.e. chapters, but not for project notes.

 If you need to add a page break somewhere else, put the text

 before the text you wish to start on a new page.

 Page breaks are automatically added to partition, chapter and unnumbered chapter headers of novel documents.
 If you want such breaks for scenes and sections, you must add them manually.

-The page break code is applied to the text that follows.
-It adds a “page break before” mark to
+The page break code is applied to the text that follows it.
+It adds a “page break before” mark

-text following it will not result in a page break.
+no text following it, it will not result in a page break.